 - Data consists of pattern sequences that can be explored and assessed.

 - This enables the algorithm to assume what may come next and determine the probability of a particular turn of events.

-- On the other hand, pattern analysis enables to identify anomalies in the behavior of the entities,
+- On the other hand, pattern analysis enables to identify of anomalies in the behavior of the entities,